mevdschee/php-crud-api/README.md

 The following types of 404 'Not found' errors may be reported:

-  - entity: could not find entity
+  - entity (could not find entity)
-  - object: instance not found on read
+  - object (instance not found on read)
-  - input: instance not found on create
+  - input (instance not found on create)
-  - subject: instance not found on update
+  - subject (instance not found on update)
-  - 1pk: primary key not found or composite
+  - 1pk (primary key not found or composite)

 ## Tests